What is a Landing Page for Plumbers?

 Insert Compelling Calls to Action

 Your call to action must be as compelling as your headline.
-The good news is that you can apply the same principle to your CTA’s as your headlines.
-Again, think about the problem the visitor may be facing based on the landing page itself.
+The good news is that you can apply the same principle to your CTAs as your headlines.
+Again, consider the problem the visitor may face based on the landing page itself.

-And when there is a statement attached to a link that resolves their issue or will take them to where they want to go, they are more likely to click.
-Using the leak repair example yet again, your first-person CTA may read something like “Fix my leak now.”
+And when a statement is attached to a link that resolves their issue or will take them to where they want to go, they are more likely to click.
+Using the leak repair example yet again, your first-person CTA may read something like, “Fix my leak now.”

 Focus on Minimalism for Your Landing Page

-It may be tempting to add lots of photos and text to your landing page, but remember that people who visit your pages want to solve a problem quickly.
+Adding lots of photos and text to your landing page may be tempting, but remember that people who visit your pages want to solve a problem quickly.

 NAP stands for name, address, and phone number.
 We know it should be NAPN; we don’t understand why they omit the last N for number.
 At any rate, your NAP info should be on all your landing pages for a couple of fundamental reasons.

 The first reason is that NAP listings can help with SEO.
 They signal to Google and other search engines that your business is legitimate, but only the listings are consistent.

 You must ensure that your company name, address, and phone number are 100% compatible across all websites, social media platforms, and landing pages.

 Secondly, NAP information is vital because not all visitors to your landing page will be at the point in the sales funnel where they’re ready to spend money.